Why is getting enough protein important for people with cancer?

-Protein plays a crucial role in the health and recovery of cancer patients.
+Protein plays a crucial role in the health and recovery of people with cancer.
 It impacts various aspects of treatment, recovery, and overall well-being.

-Here are 5 reasons why protein is important for cancer patients:
+Here are 4 reasons why getting enough protein is important for people with cancer:

 Cancer and its treatments often lead to muscle wasting, a condition known as cachexia